Spell (film): Production

-The film was shot in South Africa.
+The film was shot in South Africa around the outskirts of Cape Town and Stellenbosch.

 Release

-The film was released on digital platforms on October 30, 2020.
+The film was released on digital platforms by Paramount Pictures on October 30, 2020.
 It was originally scheduled to be released theatrically on August 28, 2020 before it was pulled from the schedule due to the COVID-19 pandemic.
 It was later rescheduled to be released on home media on October 30, 2020.
-It was distributed by Paramount Players via the studio's parent company Paramount Pictures.